nkreid/ValeroArm/README.md

 # ValeroArm
 BBDL: ValeroArm project
 This is a project that was started by PH and I am planning to take over.
+I am now beginning to use git from the terminal.